Weekend in Amsterdam

 Kanoa recommends a walk in the neighborhood Jordan, very nice, where, today, live students, artists, hippies.
 You will find quaint bars, and you can admire Electric Ladyland, the first fluorescent art museum.
 Jordan it is also known as an important shopping area, perfect for shopping lovers.

 During the week there are many important markets in this district.
-Monday, it's Saturday, Noordermarktit is, in our opinion, obligatory.
+Monday, and Saturday Noordermarktit is, in our opinion, obligatory.
 On Saturdays, visitors and inhabitants gather at the general market Lindengracht.
 Near the square, you can stop in one of the many cafés, bars and restaurants.
 Another unmissable event, in a weekend in Amsterdam, is the visit to the Anne Frank house-museum.

 Anne Frank House it is the museum house set up in the place where the young German girl Anna, during the occupation of the Nazis, remained hidden for two years.
 In the museum are audiovisual content, original objects and photos.